 4.3 Terms of office

-The Board shall be divided into three staggered classes of five directors each plus other directors specified in 4.4.
+The Board shall consist of not less than fifteen nor more than eighteen directors, and shall be divided into three staggered classes of a minimum of five and a maximum of six directors, with the number in each class to be determined each year by the Nominating Committee.
 The term of office for each director shall be three years.
-An individual may serve no more than nine consecutive years as a director.
+The terms of the directors shall start at the beginning of the fiscal year following the annual meeting.
+An individual may serve no more than nine consecutive years as a director, but shall be eligible for re-nomination after one year off the Board.
 Any period during which an individual serves as an officer shall not be included in the nine-year period of eligibility.

-Uncompleted three year terms shall be filled by the Chair with the approval of the Board to serve the remainder of the three year term until such time as a nomination can be properly submitted and an election by ballot held at a regular meeting.
-The term of office of each officer shall be one year.
-The Chair shall serve no more than five consecutive terms unless approved by three-fourths of the Board.
+Uncompleted terms shall be filled by the Chair with the approval of the Board, subject to confirmation by the Voting Members at the next regular meeting The term of office of each officer shall be one year.
+The Chair shall serve no more than five consecutive terms.

-4.4 Additional Directors

-In addition to the fifteen directors in three classes provided for above, additional directors may be nominated for election to one of the three classes.
-No more than one such director may be added in any fiscal year or to any given class and their term shall expire with those of the class to which they are elected.

-4.5 Election of Officers
+4.4 Election of Officers

-The four officers (Chair, Vice Chair, Secretary and Treasurer) shall be chosen from among the directors and shall be elected by the Board at the first Board meeting after the annual meeting.
+The four officers (Chair, Vice Chair, Secretary and Treasurer) shall be chosen from among the directors and shall be elected by the Board at the first Board meeting after the beginning of the fiscal year.

-4.6 Vacancies
+4.5 Vacancies